3. Server Programming¶

 Although this approach is handy, there is some small overhead compared to a UDF implemented in the regular way.
 Most of such overhead comes from type checking and conversions.

-Functions passed to ConvertGeneric need to satisfy some restrictions on the form of their argument and return value types.
-Each restriction is described in the following subsections.
+the form of their argument and return value types.
+Each restriction is described

-Form of Arguments
+Form of Arguments¶

 In terms of valid argument forms, there are some rules to follow:

-2. A function can have any number of arguments including 0 arguments as long as Go accepts them.
+*core.Contextas the first argument, or can omit it. - A function can have any number of arguments including 0 arguments as long as Go accepts them.

-3. A function can be variadic with or without non-variadic parameters.
+- A function can be variadic with or without non-variadic parameters.

-There are basically eight (four times two, whether a function has *core.Context or not) forms of arguments (return values are intentionally omitted for clarity):
+There are basically eight (four times two, whether a function has

-• Functions receiving no argument in BQL (e.g. my_udf())
+Functions receiving no argument in BQL (e.g.

-• Functions having non-variadic arguments but no variadic arguments
+Functions having non-variadic arguments but no variadic arguments

-1. func(*core.Context, T1, T2, ..., Tn)
+func(*core.Context, T1, T2, ..., Tn)func(T1, T2, ..., Tn)

-• Functions having variadic arguments but no non-variadic arguments
+Functions having variadic arguments but no non-variadic arguments

-• Functions having both variadic and non-variadic arguments
+Functions having both variadic and non-variadic arguments

-1. func(*core.Context, T1, T2, ..., Tn, ...Tn+1)
+func(*core.Context, T1, T2, ..., Tn, ...Tn+1)func(T1, T2, ..., Tn, ...Tn+1)

 Here are some examples of invalid function signatures:

-• func(NonSupportedType): Only supported types, which will be explained later, can be used.
+func(T, *core.Context):*core.Contextmust be the first argument.func(NonSupportedType): Only supported types, which will be explained later, can be used.

 Although return values are omitted from all the examples above, they are actually required.
 The next subsection explains how to define valid return values.

-Form of Return Values
+Form of Return Values¶

 All functions need to have return values.
 There are two forms of return values:

-• func(...)
+func(...)
+Rfunc(...)
 (R, error)

 All other forms are invalid: